slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 ## Where attestations are published

 There are a number of opportunities and venues to publish attestations during and after the build process.
-Producers SHOULD publish attestations in a number of places:
+Producers MUST publish attestations in at least one place, and SHOULD publish attestations in more than one place:

 -   **Publish attestations in a transparency log**: Once an attestation has been generated for a build, the attestation (or a hash of the attestation